nick8325/twee/manual.md

 The problem must be in [TPTP](http://tptp.org) FOF or CNF or TFF format; you can find a worked example on the [main page](.) and lots of test problems [here](https://github.com/nick8325/twee/tree/master/tests).
-Twee accepts any problem which after clausification consists only of unit equalities.
+Twee accepts any problem which after clausification consists only of unit equalities and Horn clauses.
 In practice this means that the input problem can freely use quantification, both universal and existential, in any combination.

 The input file can have any number of conjectures.
 Twee will then solve each of them one at a time and report the final result.
 If the conjecture has an